A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-The implementation of the Quantum Perceptron is still an open quest.
+The implementation of the Quantum Perceptron is still \h{an active research topic}.
 We know that classically there is one reference implementation of such objects (\autoref{eq:cls_perceptron}).
-However, due to due intrinsic differences among the quantum hardware platforms currently available, different formulations report advantages and disadvantages depending on the context in which they are used.
-Thus, allowing for distinct implementations equally valid in the respective fields of application.
-To ease the reader's understanding of the current state-of-the-art concerning QPs, we report a summary in~\autoref{tab:q_perceptron_summary}.
-It should be noted that some approaches have been implemented on real QPUs (e.g., IBM Q 5) while other methods have so far only been tested using numerical simulations.
+However, due to the intrinsic differences among the \h{available} quantum hardware platforms, different formulations report advantages and disadvantages depending on the context in which they are used, thus allowing for distinct implementations equally valid in the respective fields of application.
+To ease the reader's understanding of the current state-of-the-art QPs, we report a summary in~\autoref{tab:q_perceptron_summary}.
+It should be noted that some approaches have been implemented on real QPUs (e.g., IBM Q 5), while other methods have only been tested using numerical simulations so far.

+Due to the linear, unitary, and non-dissipative nature of the quantum transformations, one of the hardest challenges to design a QP resides in \h{designing and implementing} non-linear activation functions for quantum computations. \h{Schuld et al. \cite{schuld2015simulating} proposed one of the first designs for a quantum perceptron model imitating the step-activation function of a classical binary perceptron}.
+Their main idea was \h{to encode} a normalized version $\psi\in[0,1)$ of the input signal $\bb w^T \bb x$ into the phase of a quantum state of $n$ qubits and then use a phase estimation algorithm with a precision of $\tau$, implemented using \h{an} inverse quantum Fourier transform.
+They proved that measurements on the first qubit of the \h{output quantum state could have been used to estimate if $\psi$ was larger} than $1/2$, hence reproducing the behavior of a step activation function.